FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 The _Hello World_ of Wirecloud components involves adding a single browser widget on screen and then configuring it to display some context data.

-As you would expect, this tutorial relies on context data from the context broeker.
+As you would expect, this tutorial relies on context data from the context broker.
 To ensure that the IoT devices are running, open the tutorial application (`http://localhost:3000/`) in a new browser window.
 Log in as `bob-the-manager@test.com` with the password `test` and click on device monitor.
 Bob can switch on the lamp to obtain some context data for the mashup.